-9.0 Moderation Procedures and the award of credit
+9.0 Moderation Procedures

 9.1 The Results

 At the end of the interview process the examiners will make their final decision at a meeting of the Examiners' Board and Moderator's Panel attended by the University Moderating Examiner, the Moderating External Examiner, the Professional Examiners and the Course Director.
 The assessment will be for Pass or Fail only: no grades will be awarded.